brianloveswords/streamsql/README.md

 * `fields`: an array representing all the fields this table has.
 Example: `['id', 'first_name', 'last_name', 'created_at']`

-* `methods`: (optional) methods to add to a row object as it gets emitted from the database (when using the default `generator`). `this` in the function context will be a reference to the row.
+* `methods`: (optional) methods to add to a row object as it gets emitted from the database (when using the default `constructor`). `this` in the function context will be a reference to the row.
 Example:

 ```js
 db.table('friendship', {